yourpwnguy/yourpwnguy.github.io/_tabs/about.md

 ![Desktop View](/assets/img/favicons/undraw.png){: width="800" height="800" }

-Hi, I'm Aakansh, and I'm really obsessed low-level security stuff like assembly, exploit development, reverse engineering, and malware analysis.
-These are the areas that excite me the most, and they’re what drive the work I do.

-I started with web development, which gave me a good base to build on.
-Now, I still love web security and enjoy finding vulnerabilities in web applications.

-On this blog, I’ll be sharing posts about malware reversing, web security, and CTF challenges.
-I also like to create tools to automate things, and you can check them out on my GitHub: [yourpwnguy](https://github.com/yourpwnguy).

-Looking ahead, my goals are:
+Hi, I’m Aakansh, a nerd obsessed with low-level security because apparently, I enjoy staring at assembly code, overthinking my life choices, and pretending I’m way smarter than I actually am.
+Exploit development, reverse engineering, and malware analysis?
+Yeah, that’s what makes me excited.
+Basically, If it’s confusing, frustrating, and makes me question my sanity, I’m probably all over it.

+But, I didn’t dive straight into this madness, though..

+**Story time:**

+Once upon a time, I was a web developer.
+It was fun, gave me a good base, and also taught me patience (because debugging Houdini JS feels like trying to train a wild raccoon, it does whatever it wants, and you just cry).
+But to this day, I still enjoy web security, breaking web apps and then leaving the fixing to developers.

+**Now about this blog:**

+It’s my personal junkyard.
+I use it to dump CTF write-ups, rants about stuff I’ve Googled too much, random research experiments and notes for future me, (who will definitely forget them anyway).
+If it helps you save some time, congrats - you owe me snacks.

+Now, here’s what I plan to dump on this blog:

+- Malware reversing deep dives (or as I call it, staring contests with code.
+Why Sleep ?).
+- Web security write-ups (aka “how I broke this”).
+- CTF write-ups for the three people who might care.
+- Tools I build to avoid doing boring stuff manually.
+(GitHub: yourpwnguy, shameless plug).

+What’s the big dream?

-1. Hacking while sipping tea (my mom says no to coffee!)
+- Hacking systems while sipping tea (because coffee is banned in this house, thanks, Mom).
-2. Working at top tech companies, where I can legally dig into their systems and find vulnerabilities.
-The developers can handle fixing them!
+- Working at top tech companies where I can legally break into their systems, and report bugs.
+Basically, getting paid to do what I’d probably do for free (don’t tell HR).

-Thanks for visiting my profile.
-I hope you find something useful here.
-If you have any suggestions or want me to write about something specific, just let me know.
-I’d love to hear your thoughts!
+Thanks for visiting!
+If you have suggestions, ideas, or just want me to ramble about something specific, let me know.
+I’d love to hear from you.

-Cheers,
+Cheers,<br>
 Aakansh